tayruxin/tp/docs/UserGuide.md

 ## 2. Viewing Company Details

-Now that you had added your first few companies into LinkMeIn, you may want to view the details of a specific company.
+Now that you have added your first few companies into LinkMeIn, you may want to view the details of a specific company.

 **Step 1:** After scrolling through your list of companies, you wish to view the details of the company DSTA.
 Simply type `view 3` to view DSTA's details.